This section explains how we scan and filter your incoming mail to block spam and viruses. You can control some of the settings used.

 We recommend using a free service such as SpamCop to report spam.
 This topic explains how to do that and describes the "full headers" needed to report spam.

-If you use a forwarding alias to direct mail to a POP mailbox, the spam filter setting of the the forwarding alias is used when mail arrives for that address, and the POP mailbox spam filter setting is ignored.
+If you use a forwarding address to direct mail to a mailbox, the spam filter setting of the the forwarding address is used when mail arrives for that address, and the mailbox spam filter setting is ignored.

 We use a content-based scanner called SpamAssassin to allow advanced users to create additional anti-spam mail rules.